LisaCR01/README-generator/Develop/README-generated.md

   ## Usage
   There is no important information.
   ## License
-  The license is:MIT
+  The license is:no license
   ## Contribution
-  Users can contribute
+  Users can not contribute
   ## Tests
   npm test
   ## Questions